 Mancong Longhouse interior with Buffalo Skulls

 Inside Mancong Longhouse one can see the sheer length of this incredible structure which is constructed almost entirely from Bornean Ironwood (Eusideroxylon zwageri) an extremely dense hardwood that can withstand the test of time and this is the reason why most Boardwalks throughout the Floating Dayak Villages of Kalimantan consist of this magnificent wood which is known to the local populace as Ulin or Billian in Malaysian Borneo.
 Yet another taste of Authentic Borneo!
 Mancong Village has its boardwalks on either side of the river along with quite a number of bridges going from one side to the other all constructed with the same material.
-Unfortunately now due to logging on a grand scale over the past 30 to 40 years Ironwood is much less abundant and there are thankfully limits to how many trees can be felled these days.
+Unfortunately now due to logging on a grand scale over the past 30 to 40 years Ironwood is much less abundant but thankfully there are now limits to how many trees can be felled.

-During certain ceremonies such as Tiwah Funeral Ceremonies buffalo will be tethered outside to one of the many Patung posts, (wooden figurines) usually at the far left corner of the building when facing it where the sacrifice will take place and this still continues to this day.
+During certain ceremonies such as Tiwah Funeral Ceremonies buffalo will be tethered outside to one of the many Patung posts, (Wooden Figurines) usually at the far left corner of the building when facing it where the sacrifice will take place and this still continues to this day as one would expect in Authentic Borneo.
 Mancong Longhouse interior is also a great place for communal gatherings during a ceremony where musicians will play music, locals dressed in traditional ceremonial dress will perform age old dances and people will eat drink and be merry.
 It is also used as a Homestay where one can spend a night or two to soak in its former glory.